-The total pension liability was determined by an actuarial valuation as of June 30, 2022, with update procedures used to roll forward the total pension liability to June 30, 2023.
+The total pension liability was determined by an actuarial valuation as of June 30, 2023, with update procedures used to roll forward the total pension liability to June 30, 2024.
 The roll forward calculation adds the normal cost (also called service costs), subtracts the actual benefit payments and refunds for the plan year, and then applies the discount rate for the year.
 This actuarial valuation used the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.5%

-Salary increases N/A
+Inflation 2.5% Salary increases N/A

 Investment rate of return 6.50%, net of pension plan investment expense, including inflation

+Retirement Age Active retirement rates are shown below

+Age Rate

-The mortality improvement scale was updated from the MP-2010 Scale to the MP-2021 Scale with the following adjustment by status:
+Mortality rates were based on the PUB-2010 Mortality Table with generationally mortality projection using the MP-2021 mortality scale, with the following adjustments by status:

-Active Members: Sex Distinct Amount Weighted General Employees Table Non-Disabled Retirees: Sex Distinct Amount Weighted General Healthy Retiree Table Contingent Survivors: Sex Distinct Amount Weighted Contingent Survivor Table Disabled Retirees: Sex Distinct Amount Weighted Disabled Retiree Table
+Active Members: Sex Distinct Amount Weighted General Employees Table

+Non-Disabled Retirees: Sex Distinct Amount Weighted General Healthy Retiree Table

+Contingent Survivors: Sex Distinct Amount Weighted Contingent Survivor Table

+Disabled Retirees: Sex Distinct Amount Weighted Disabled Retiree Table

+Notes to Schedule of Employer and Nonemployer Allocations and Schedule of Pension Amounts by Employer and Nonemployer